 What are adoption curves?

-Every new product category and technology has an adoption curve, which is the cumulative rate that a population adopts a product, service or technology over time.
+Every new product category and technology has an adoption curve, which is the cumulative rate at which a population adopts a product, service, or technology over time.
 Everett Rogers popularized adoption curves in his 1962 book, Diffusion of Innovations.
 While adoption curves are a simple concept, the ability to create, shape, accelerate, and dominate an adoption curve is the holy grail of strategy.